FabricFabricExperiments

 Use Studio when you are testing the hosted API path:

-Use fx when you are testing local experiments:
+Use local fx commands when you are testing file-backed experiments in .fx/:

 Use any local Postgres.
 For a quick Docker database: